Marketing

 5. What Next?

-This is the final stage, and the point at which your assessment will be concluded and recommendations made based on its findings.
+This is the final stage.
+At this point your assessment is complete and our experts will make recommendations made based on their findings.

-For example, if a business is not communicating its mission effectively to prospects, you might be encouraged to pursue a brand refresh, helping you position yourself better for customers.
+For example, if a business is not communicating its mission effectively to prospects, you might be encouraged to pursue a brand refresh, helping you position yourself better to customers.

-If you’re not connecting meaningfully with your target audience, they may recommend a profile creation process, involving a more extensive research phase into what your audience wants.
+If you’re not connecting meaningfully with your target audience, we may recommend a profile creation process, involving a more extensive research phase into what your audience wants.

 It can then be taken one step further by developing a value proposition, where the team will define the content and messaging which will best appeal to the target group.